pickup icon

 Garden Like the World Depends on It

-2) Pick-up Your Order at a Pop-Up Near You
+2) Pick-up Plants in April or May at a Pop-Up Near You

 3) Plants for the Planet - Proceeds for the Community

-Planting native plants enhances the habitat in your yard and neighborhood and builds climate resilience, while proceeds support essential work in your community.
-In 2026, we will distribute about 80,000 native plants and give back up to $40,000 to community partners!
+Your new native plants will enhance the habitat in our neighborhoods and build climate resilience, while a portion of the proceeds will support our community partner hosts.
+In 2026, we will distribute about 80,000 native plants and give back up to $40,000 to community partners.
 Get to know this season’s partners below!

 Spring 2026 Pick-up Schedule and Beneficiaries